San Gabriel Valley: Early history

-The Battle of Rio San Gabriel took place in Montebello on January 8, 1847 on the banks of the Rio Hondo.
-This battle gave the control of Los Angeles and Alta California to the United States, and was a decisive battle in the Mexican-American war.
+The Battle of Rio San Gabriel took place in Montebello on January 8, 1847, on the banks of the Rio Hondo.
+This battle gave the control of Los Angeles and Alta California to the United States and was a decisive battle in the Mexican-American War.
 Two days later, after several battle losses and defeats, Mexico was forced to cede Alta California to the United States.
-By 1852, after American occupation, San Gabriel became one of the first townships in the County of Los Angeles.
-Today the battle site is California State Historical Landmark #385, and there are two old cannons and a plaque commemorating the battle overlooking the river on Bluff Rd. and Washington Blvd.
+By 1852, after USA occupation, San Gabriel became one of the first townships in the County of Los Angeles.
+Today the battle site is California State Historical Landmark #385, and there are two old cannon and a plaque commemorating the battle overlooking the river on Bluff Rd. and Washington Blvd.

 In 1853, with a contingent of Army Engineers passing through searching for the best route to build a railroad, Geologist William P. Blake observed that the once-extensive vineyards were falling to decay, with fences broken down and animals roaming freely through it.
-But the bells were ringing, and the church was in use.
-Prophetically, he wrote, "I believe that when the adaptation of that portion of California to the culture of the grape and the manufacture of wine becomes known and appreciated, the state will become celebrated not only for its gold and grain, but for it fruits and wines.
+However, the mission church was still in use.
+Blake predicted, "I believe that when the adaptation of that portion of California to the culture of the grape and the manufacture of wine becomes known and appreciated, the state will become celebrated not only for its gold and grain, but for it fruits and wines.

-Following the American Civil War, some 5,000 acres (20 km2) of the East Los Angeles region were owned by an Italian settler from Genoa, Alessandro Repetto.
+Following the U.S. Civil War, some 5,000 acres (20 km2) of the East Los Angeles region were owned by an Italian settler from Genoa, Alessandro Repetto.
 After Repetto's death in 1885, his brother sold his rancho to a consortium of five Los Angeles businessmen including banker Isaias Hellman and wholesale grocer/historian Harris Newmark for $60,000, about $12 an acre.

 Chinese, Japanese, Filipino, and South Asian pioneers and settlers first came to the San Gabriel Valley in the mid-19th century.
-These pioneers worked the fields, picked the grapes and citrus fruit, and built part the infrastructure of today's San Gabriel Valley.
+These emigrants worked the fields, picked the grapes and citrus fruit, and built part of the infrastructure of today's San Gabriel Valley.
 In the 1920s Japanese immigrants arrived in Monterey Park to work as farmhands.

-The discovery of oil by Standard Oil Company in the Montebello hills, in 1917, brought about a revolutionary change to the locality.
+The discovery of oil by Standard Oil Company in the Montebello hills in 1917 brought about a revolutionary change to the locality.
 The agricultural hills soon became a major contributor to oil production.
-By 1920, its oil fields were producing one-eighth of California's crude oil.
+By 1920, the San Gabriel Valley's oil fields were producing one-eighth of California's crude oil.
 For several decades, the hills were dotted with active oil wells.